Improving Sampling for Masked Diffusion Models via Information Gain: Experiments

 \subsection{Results and Analysis}

-\textbf{Reasoning on Full-Attention MDMs.} As shown in Table~\ref{tab:dream_results}, the Info-Gain Sampler consistently outperforms all baselines on Dream-7B-Instruct, with only a marginal increase in generation time (+24\%) and GPU memory usage (+20\%)—achieved through the efficient acceleration techniques introduced in Section~\ref{sec:acceleration}.
-A detailed analysis of computational overhead is provided in the Appendix.
-In particular, Info-Gain Sampler delivers substantial gains in average accuracy, surpassing the best-performing baselines by {3.1\%} at $K=2$ and {2.9\%} at $K=1$.
-Experimental results further demonstrate that Info-Gain Sampler attains a significantly lower cumulative entropy $\tilde{H}$, reaching only {47.8\%} ($K=2$) and {50.8\%} ($K=1$) of the best-performing greedy selection baseline(PC-Sampler~\cite{huang2025pc})—underscoring its ability to discover more globally optimized trajectories.
+\textbf{Reasoning on Full-Attention MDMs.} As shown in Table~\ref{tab:dream_results}, the Info-Gain Sampler consistently outperforms all baselines on Dream-7B-Instruct while using the acceleration techniques introduced in Section~\ref{sec:acceleration} to keep the additional overhead modest.
+In particular, Info-Gain Sampler delivers substantial gains in average accuracy, surpassing the best-performing baselines by {3.1} percentage points at $K=2$ and {2.9} percentage points at $K=1$.
+Experimental results further demonstrate that Info-Gain Sampler attains a significantly lower cumulative entropy $\tilde{H}$, reaching only {65.9\%} ($K=2$) and {62.0\%} ($K=1$) of the best-performing greedy selection baseline (PC-Sampler~\cite{huang2025pc})—underscoring its ability to discover more globally optimized trajectories.
 Compared to LookUM~\cite{lee2025lookahead}, a concurrent baseline that incorporates a look-ahead term, our method achieves superior performance on Code and Planning tasks.
 These tasks demand high token-level precision, where our immediate cost term proves more effective in mitigating local errors.

 \textbf{Reasoning on Semi-AR MDMs.} Results for Semi-AR models (Table~\ref{tab:semi_ar_results}) further validate the robustness of Info-Gain Sampler.
-Notably, while introducing a non-zero token temperature ($\tau_{\text{token}}=0.7$) degrades the performance of baselines, Info-Gain Sampler maintains a substantial lead, outperforming the best baseline by over {5.6\%} and {4.2\%} in average accuracy under $K=1$ settings for SDAR-8B-Chat and TraDo-8B-Instruct, respectively.
+Notably, while introducing a non-zero token temperature ($\tau_{\text{token}}=0.7$) degrades the performance of baselines, Info-Gain Sampler maintains a substantial lead, outperforming the best baseline by {11.6} and {11.3} percentage points in average accuracy under $K=1$ settings for SDAR-8B-Chat and TraDo-8B-Instruct, respectively.
 The consistent reduction in $\tilde{H}$ across different architectures underscores the universal effectiveness of our information-gain-based objective.

 \textbf{Text-to-Image Generation.} In multimodal settings (Table~\ref{tab:image_results_full}), Info-Gain Sampler excels in both alignment and fidelity.
 It achieves the highest average GenEval score ({58.2} vs. 56.3 for Margin) and significantly improves "positional" ({25.0} vs. 19.0) and "attribute" ({32.0} vs. 29.0) sub-scores.
 Furthermore, on ImageNet-512, Info-Gain Sampler substantially improves FID (from 43.3 to 38.1) and IS (from 53.3 to 63.0), demonstrating its broad generalizability on multimodal generation tasks.